Instructions to Authors

 The Journal of Heron Biology and Conservation solicits contributions on all aspects of the biology and conservation of the herons of the world.
 This includes natural history, behavior, plumage and coloration, physiology, morphology, distribution, population sizes and trends, genetics, taxonomy, demography, and methodology.
 The purpose of the Journal is to provide access to advances in biological and conservation knowledge about herons, so that is its sole focus.
 The geographic scope of the journal is worldwide; contributions to regional and national knowledge of herons and heron populations are encouraged.
-Both experimental and descriptive studies are acceptable, including behavioral and distribution observations.
+Experimental, descriptive and monitoring studies are acceptable, including behavioral and distributional observations.
 Scientifically based essays of consequence to heron biology and conservation are welcome.
-Manuscripts may be submitted to the editor, Dr. Rob Clay, email@example.com.
+Manuscripts may be submitted to any member of the editorial team: Chip Weseloh (email@example.com), Clay Green (firstname.lastname@example.org) or Katsutoshi Matsunaga (email@example.com).

 All submissions must be electronic via Email.
 Manuscripts should be submitted in English.
 Articles will be published using American English spelling and conventions, and should be submitted with that in mind.
+Assistance with written English will be gladly provided when necessary.
 Tables should be formatted for web viewing and inserted in the text.
 Figures including photographs also should be submitted as final editions of what is to appear in publication and placed in their desired location in the manuscript.
 The manuscript should be submitted as a single file.
 Text should be single spaced except one line should be skipped between paragraphs and labeled sections.
 Use Times New Roman 12 point font in Word.
-Paper title should be in 14 point font.
-Give English and scientific names (in parentheses) when first used in the Abstract and again in text; Italicize scientific names.
-Thereafter, use capitalized English names unless scientific names are required for clarity.
+The title of the paper should be in 16 point font.
+Give English and scientific names (in parentheses) when first used in the Abstract and again in text; italicize scientific names.
+Thereafter, use capitalized English (common) names unless scientific names are required for clarity.
 Do not use footnotes.
 Use metric (SI) measurements.
-Latitude and Longitude should be expressed as: 25° 17’ 00” N, 80° 53’ 00” W. Dates should be: 02 October 2010.
+Latitude and Longitude should be expressed as: 25° 17′ 00″ N, 80° 53′ 00″ W. Dates should be: 02 October 2010.
 Times should be: 0830 h, 1630 h.
 English and scientific names must follow the taxonomic conventions of HeronConservation when first mentioning a species in the Title, Abstract, and Introduction.
 After the conventional names are introduced, a paper questioning this taxonomy, of course, may then deviate.

 All articles submitted must have the following sections, in order: Title, Names of authors and their contact information, note of primary contact with email address if more than one author, Abstract, Key words, Introduction.
 Where appropriate, the paper should end with Acknowledgements, and Literature Cited.
 Most papers should also include Methods, Study Area, Results, Discussion, although these may be altered to meet the needs of the paper.
 Appendices should be used for large tables.